School’s out for

 on a nugget and halt to tilt his face

-at the sky: a practiced smile, radiance.
+at the sun: a practiced smile, radiance.

 No matter if you’re a dosser or a swot,